Passe2142/global-warming-data-analysis/README.md

 5. **Model Building**: Uses Scikit-Learn to build a decision tree regression model for predicting CO2 emissions.

 6. **Model Evaluation**: Evaluates the model using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.

+7. **Data Shape and Column Count**: Displays the shape of the dataset and the count of elements per column using Pandas functions.